xitop/edzed/docs/simulation.rst

 .. method:: Circuit.is_ready() -> bool

-  Return ``True`` only if the circuit is operational, i.e. ready to accept external events.
+  Return ``True`` only if the circuit is ready to accept external events.

   The ``is_ready()`` value changes from ``False`` to ``True`` immediately after the simulation start.
 At this moment the circuit is finalized,